 5. Buy Your Domain Name and Hosting

-Now that you’ve chosen your blogging platform and a name for your new blog, it’s time to purchase the domain name and hosting.
+Now that you’ve chosen your blogging platform and a name for your new blog, it’s time to purchase the domain name and decide on the best website hosting for your project.

 You need to purchase the domain name so that from now on anyone who types that particular name (URL address) into their browser will get to your website.
 You also need hosting services that will ensure that your website is always online and available for your visitors.